• Menu

 To get this haircut, ask for a #0 blade clippers trim for your hair, right around era-level that gradually becomes longer as the barber moves upwards.

-The mid Fade is a bit higher than the ear-level ones and it should go right around the temple.
-Is smaller than a high fade and higher than a lower-fade.
+The mid fade is a bit higher than the ear-level ones and it should go right around the temple.
+Is smaller than a high fade haircut and higher than a low fade cut.

 Source